 Congregations apply through their Conferences on behalf of their pastors.
 Applications are accepted from January through August, with an annual deadline of September 1.

-Once a candidate is approved by LCM/CASA, they must then apply and be accepted into the applicable Pension Boards benefit plan in order to receive the grant.
+Once a candidate is approved by LCM/Faith INFO, they must then apply and be accepted into the applicable Pension Boards benefit plan in order to receive the grant.

 Those who receive the grant are subject to the following criteria: